 Who Finished the Famous Ride?

 William Dawes met up with Revere in Lexington at 12:30 am.
 After a quick rest, they rode on toward Concord.
-They still needed to ensure the military stores had been properly dispersed and hidden.
-Just outside of Lexington, they met up with fellow rider Dr. Samuel Prescott, pressing on together.
+They still had to ensure that they properly dispersed and hid the military stores.
+Just outside Lexington, they met up with fellow rider Dr. Samuel Prescott, pressing on together.
 A short while later, a British patrol intercepted all three riders.

-Fortunately, Prescott and Dawes managed to escape, but Revere was held for questioning.
+Fortunately, Prescott and Dawes successfully escaped, but authorities held Revere for questioning.
 Eventually released, he had to surrender his mount to a British sergeant with a tired horse.
 Revere trudged back to Lexington on foot, arriving in time to witness part of the battle on Lexington Green.
 In the end, Prescott alerted the militia in Concord.

 While Revere never made it to Concord, he and his fellow patriots still managed to achieve their objectives.
-The critical nature of their mission meant designing a plan that could go off without a hitch, even if one or more of them got captured.
+The critical nature of their mission required them to design a plan that could proceed seamlessly, even if that one or more of them were captured.

 And that’s what happened the night of the midnight ride, providing the spark that would ignite the American Revolution.